It’s almost impossible to put into words how important sleep is.

 - Cooling gel eye masks

-Some sleep masks come with compartments that you can add cooling gel inserts into.
+Some masks come with compartments that you can add cooling gel inserts into.
 These are designed for the beauty conscious in mind, helping to reduce any eye puffiness and give your eyes some TLC while you get your rest.

 Are sleep masks safe?